gw3g/spectral/README.md

 ```
 ./bin/rho -k 1.0
 ```
-will set k/T=1.0 and then perform a sweep of energies from k<sub>0</sub>/T=10<sup>-2</sup> to 10<sup>+2</sup> using 500 points on a logarithmic scale
+which will set k/T=1.0 and then perform a sweep of energies from k<sub>0</sub>/T=10<sup>-2</sup> to 10<sup>+2</sup> using 500 points on a logarithmic scale
 (this can be changed by modifying `main.cpp` and recompiling).